CivicActions/guidebook/docs/030-policies/annual-retreat.md

 CivicActions gathers together in person once a year at our annual retreat.
 The location of the retreat varies each year, but we aim to make the location accessible so as many team members as possible can join.

+Read about our [2018 Summit in Boulder](https://medium.com/civicactions/mountain-time-civicactions-synchronizes-at-the-2018-retreat-dcdcc15a2771) and our [2019 Summit in Portland](https://medium.com/civicactions/how-our-distributed-team-makes-up-for-a-year-apart-c68503192d26)!

 ## Retreat expenses

 Most years, the entire team gathers for an onsite retreat.
 We gather for 3 days of discussion, planning, and un-conference style sessions.
 Below you'll find information on logistics and expenses.